Scaling Agile Marketing With SAFe – Overview

 The most important addition is “Leadership”.
-Achieving a transformative move to Agile requires more than just practices at the team level.
-It requires both application of scaled practices, and even more importantly, a different style of leadership that focuses on creating clarity around purpose, decentralizing control, enabling and developing people and creating a safe-to-learn environment.
+Achieving a transformative move to Agile requires more than just practice at the team level.
+It requires both applications of scaled practices, and even more importantly, a different style of leadership that focuses on creating clarity around purpose, decentralizing control, enabling and developing people, and creating a safe-to-learn environment.

 If you “Respect (and understand) People and Culture”, you understand that culture is hard to change.
 It’s actually the last thing to change in a transformation as changing leadership culture is a huge challenge.

 In order to tackle it, we put a lot of focus on training and coaching, throughout a real Agile Marketing transformation, on leaders and help them think and act differently in ways that support/enable Agile Marketing behavior rather than detract from it.

 Strong understanding of Lean/Agile Scaling Principles